Construction projects can be stressful, we get it. We’ve put together this list of FAQs and resources in the hopes that it might help you get started.

 We get this question all the time, and the short answer is “it depends.”
 Before embarking on a construction project, there are more unknowns than knowns.
 Do I need a soils report?
 Should I contact a septic engineer?
 What about Title 24?
 How much engineering will be required?
 Will the zoning allow what I want to do?
 Every project is different, and until we have enough information about what you want and what is possible, we believe that providing budgetary information would be doing you a disservice.
 With that said, we understand how important it is to get a rough idea of the budget range as early as possible.
 This is why the first step in our process is to team you up with a consultant on our staff who can confirm the feasibility of your project and do the least amount of work necessary to provide you with a reality test and a realistic preliminary budget.

-In the meantime, we have found this Cost vs Value report published by Remodeling Magazine quite helpful for bench marking the cost of remodel projects in our geographic area.
+In the meantime, we have found this Cost vs Value report published by Remodeling Magazine quite helpful for bench marking the investment of remodel projects in our geographic area.
 You’ll have to fill out some personal information to get the report, but we think it’s well worth it.

 Hiring a contractor is a very personal decision – you need to feel confident in your choice.
 Aside from the purchase of your property, a construction project is often the largest financial transaction you will enter into, so it makes sense that you have your eye on the bottom line.
 However, we believe that one should never underestimate the value of trust, communication and risk management.
 Whether you hire us or someone else, it is important that you do your due diligence when vetting a contractor – it could save you money and headaches throughout your project.